cockpit-project/cockpit/HACKING.md

 After every change to your sources the bundles need to be rebuilt.
-The recommended and fastest way is to do that in "watch" mode on the particular page that you are working on:
+The recommended and fastest way is to do that in "watch" mode on the particular page that you are working on, see [pkg/](./pkg/) for which pages exist.
+E.g. if you want to work on anything in [pkg/systemd](./pkg/systemd/), run:

     tools/webpack-watch systemd